behnamnikbakht/CPSC-67101/README.md

 Works in this domain concentrate on NLP models to analyze tweets as textual data.
 In [4] it uses a non-supervised learning model that requires no manual annotation.
 This technique starts with a couple of hashtags like #angry & #happy, or emoticons and assign a label to each tweet, then extends its training set automatically.
-The limitation of this technique is that such initial data is not present in all kinds of tweets and it will cause a bias in the training model.
+The limitation of this technique is that such initial data is not present in all kinds of tweets, and it will cause a bias in the training model.

 Also in [5], it uses another kind of non-supervised learning model that is based on linguistic and acoustic features of language to automatically assign labels to each tweet.
 It seems that this technique doesn’t remove the need for learning, and only transfers it to another level which might decrease accuracy.